disgoy/Rating-Prediction-and-Feedback-Dashboard/README.md

-# ⭐ AI Rating Prediction & Feedback System (LLM-Based)
+# ⭐ AI Rating Prediction & Feedback System

 ## Overview
 This project demonstrates how **Large Language Models (LLMs)** can be used for: